thaivinhtai/Rsync/introduction.md

- -c, --checksum              skip based on checksum, not mod-time & size -r, --recursive             recurse into directories -u, --update                skip files that are newer on the receiver (-h) --help                  show this help (-h is --help only if used alone)
+ -c, --checksum              skip based on checksum, not mod-time & size -r, --recursive             recurse into directories -u, --update                skip files that are newer on the receiver -H, --hard_links            preserve hard links
+ -l, --links                 copy symlinks as symlinks -alg ALG,--algorithm ALG    algorithm will be used (-h) --help                  show this help (-h is --help only if used alone)